rmcastil/words/tier_pricing.markdown

 "You see, if you present one rate — like $100 an hour — clients will focus just on that number.
 But when you pitch a lineup of packages, the Science of Price Anchoring will kick in and people will naturally start comparing you with yourself (i.e., your other packages), instead of you against all of your competitors." [http://doubleyourfreelancing.com/the-3-steps-you-need-to-take-to-start-packaging-your-services/]

 "People have trouble comparing different options, but if 2 of the options given are similar (e.g. same price), it becomes much easier." [http://conversionxl.com/pricing-experiments-you-might-not-know-but-can-learn-from/]

+---

+You can shift the conversation from your customer comparing your price to your competitors to instead them comparing to your different packages.
+You're essentially stacking the deck in your favor.
 ##Tier Your Proposal Around Your Customer's Needs
 - I'm currently in the middle of a proposal.
 - At a base level they need a web app recompiled for their new servers and OS.